Riemannian metrics on differentiable stacks: Introduction

-On the one hand, the results above are mere categorifications of basic facts on Riemannian submersions.
-On the other hand, they are actually quite powerful and have deep interesting consequences.
-As a first application, we give simple geometric proofs for some rigidity results on Lie groupoids.
-They were obtained recently and independently in \cite{cms}, where the authors use a sophisticated theory of deformation cohomology.
-The main result in this direction is the following:
+The above results are categorifications of basic facts on differential geometry, and at the same time, they are quite powerful and have deep, interesting, geometric consequences.
+We include in this paper two major applications.
+First, we give simple geometric proofs of rigidity results on Lie groupoids, generalizing various theorems for classical geometries, such as groups (\cite{nr}), group actions (\cite{palais}) and foliations (\cite{hamilton,rosenberg1}).
+They were obtained recently and independently in \cite{cms}, where the authors use instead a theory of deformation cohomology.
+Our main result in this direction is the following:

-\begin{theorem*}[Rigidity of compact Lie groupoids] Compact Lie groupoids are rigid: every proper deformation of a compact Lie groupoid $G\toto M$ is trivial. \end{theorem*}
+\begin{theorem*}[Rigidity of compact Lie groupoids] Every proper deformation of a compact Lie groupoid $G\toto M$ is trivial. \end{theorem*}

-Such rigidity results include, as special cases, classic theorems on the rigidity of groups (\cite{nr}), group actions (\cite{palais}) and foliations (\cite{rosenberg1,rosenberg2}).
-Our metric approach provides a novel perspective even for these classic results.

-Let us now turn to the \emph{stack perspective}.
-Recall that a smooth stack admitting a presentation is called a differentiable (or geometric) stack, and it can be thought of as a Morita equivalence class of Lie groupoids, a sort of categorified manifold encoding the transverse geometry.
-Every Lie groupoid $G\toto M$ determines an \emph{orbit stack} $\X=[M/G]$ with a presentation $M\to \X$, and two groupoids determine the same differentiable stack if and only if they are Morita equivalent.
-A key point here is that a Morita equivalence can always be realized by a fraction of Morita fibrations, an adaptation of Verdier's hypercovers \cite[V.7]{agv} to the context of Lie groupoids, also known as \emph{weak equivalences} (cf. \cite{mm}).
+Our second application is a form of Morita invariance for our metrics.
+Every Lie groupoid $G\toto M$ determines an \emph{orbit stack} $[M/G]$ with a presentation $M\to [M/G]$, and two groupoids determine the same differentiable stack if and only if they are Morita equivalent.
+A Morita equivalence can always be realized by a fraction of Morita fibrations, an adaptation of Verdier's hypercovers \cite[V.7]{agv}.
+Pulling back and pushing forward 2-metrics along Morita fibrations we get:

-Given a Morita fibration, the previous results show that it can be made Riemannian.
-Exploring the relation between the metrics in the domain and target, we obtain our fourth main theorem:

-\begin{theorem*}[Morita invariance of 2-metrics] A Morita equivalence yields a 1-1 correspondence between equivalence classes of 2-metrics. \end{theorem*}
+\begin{theorem*}[Morita invariance of groupoid metrics] If two Lie groupoids are Morita equivalent and one admits a 2-metric, then so does the other. \end{theorem*}

-Hence, we have a notion of a \emph{Riemannian metric on a differentiable stack}, generalizing the usual concepts of Riemannian metrics on manifolds and orbifolds.
-In this paper we also start exploring such metrics on stacks.

-Given a differentiable stack $\X$ and an embedded substack $\Y\subset \X$ the normal bundle to $\Y$ in $\X$ is a well-defined stack $\nu(\Y)$, where $\Y$ embeds via the \emph{zero section}.
-Given a metric $[\eta]$ on a \emph{separated stack} $\X$, i.e.~one arising from a proper groupoid, we have an exponential map $\exp_{[\eta]}:\nu(\Y)\dashto \X$, well-defined in a stacky neighborhood of $\Y$.
-This map is invertible over some neighborhood, providing a construction of a \emph{Stacky Tubular Neighborhood}.
-We show that, even in the non-proper case, linearization of groupoids is equivalent to the existence of stacky tubular neighborhoods.
-We also construct stacky tubular neighborhoods compatible with a given submersion, yielding the following stacky version of Ehresmann's theorem: